-Carli Glubok, a model who has worked with the likes of Playboi Carti, A$AP ROCKY, UnoTheActivist and Nick Jonas etc is impacting the industry with her dedication and perseverance to succeed.
-I reached out to Carli and spoke with her to capture her story.
-Through Carli’s interview, I was moved by her empowering stature and will to create positive change in the world around her.
+Carli Glubok, a model who has worked with the likes of Playboi Carti, A$AP ROCKY, UnoTheActivist, and Nick Jonas, is impacting the industry with her dedication and perseverance to succeed.

 How long have you wished to be a model for?
 Did you have previous career dreams and if so, what were they?

 “I’ve wished to be a model all my life.
-I do not remember when, but my mom said that when I was a little girl, I would be approached by Disney producers and modelling agencies, but my parents wanted me to wait until I was old enough to make my own decision about taking on the tough industry. “
+I do not remember when, but my mum said that when I was a little girl, I would be approached by Disney producers and modelling agencies. my parents wanted me to wait until I was old enough to make my own decision about taking on the tough industry, ” says Carli.

 Who is your greatest inspiration?
 Which individuals would you like to meet and/or work with in the future?

-Where do you see your modelling career going towards?
+Where do you see the future of your modeling career heading?

 “I see my modelling career heading in the direction of high fashion in LA, NYC, Europe, and all around the world.
-Whether that be print for clothing brands, runway, commercial, or music videos etc.”
+Whether that be print for clothing brands, runway, commercial, or music videos,” says Carli Glubok.

-What major modelling work have you done throughout your career?
+What major modeling work have you done throughout your career?
 How did you get started?

 Carli has been featured in the music videos of artists such as Reo Cragun and UFO 361.